 Those that do not require prior approval include bringing and using bandages, arm/leg casts, cough drops, eye drops, nasal drops, hearing aids, inhaler, medical face mask, oxygen tank, and pillow/cushion.

 What domains and competencies are covered on this exam?
-What percentage of questions are there for each domain?

 - Number Concepts – 16% of questions